SStepanenko/cpp-threaded-sort-lib/README.md

 ## Algorithm description

 Quicksort algorithm is recursive by it's nature and my implementation combines recursion and execution of algorithm in separate thread.
-Algorithm accepts input parameter "maximum depth of recursion" and when this constraint is reached then sorting of next fragment of array is executed in new thread.
+Algorithm accepts input parameter "maximum recursion depth" and when this constraint is reached then sorting of next fragment of array is executed in new thread.

 ## Ideas of how algorithm can be enhanced